goatchurchprime/RTK_on_the_beach/README.md

 The Hanglog3 app displays the incoming connections in a table.
 Green is a good connection, and the string shown is (recordnumber#number_of_good_satellites) as extracted from the UBX-NAV-SVINFO records, so you can tell immediately if something is bad with the antenna or GPS configuration.

+#### Acquiring the data from the Android device

-There are three options for acquiring the Ublox M8T data stream.
+There are three options for acquiring the Ublox M8T data streams that are being received by the Hanglog3 app from the ESP32s through the TCP connections.

 1) The onscreen control 'GoLog' starts and stops the saving these streams of data as separate files in a directory in the Android device's memory.
 The name of the directory is in the top panel.